Target Black Friday 2019 deals: iPad and Samsung TV discounts

-Black Friday is this week, but most of the sales start Wednesday or Thursday -- if not now.
-Target released its Black Friday ad early for well-organized shoppers looking to make a list and check it twice before Thanksgiving.
-Some of its tech deals are already available, but the best ones will start trickling in later few days.
+Black Friday is almost here, but Target's deals came early in 2019.
+Target's Black Friday ad has been out for a while, and well-organized shoppers have already gotten a jump on holiday purchases with steep discounts.
+Scroll down to see which Target deals you can snag now, and which are still to come as we approach Black Friday.
 We've already had a look at the early Black Friday doorbuster deals from Costco, Amazon, Dell and Walmart, but Target is holding its own with a lineup of awesome deals and deep discounts on tech.
-Scroll on for deals available at Target now, with more to come as Black Friday approaches.

 In Target's current Black Friday lineup there are big savings on an iPad Pro and Samsung's 65-inch Smart 4K UHD TV, with even more rewards for Target Circle and Target RedCard holders.
 Combining all those savings, a Target gift could be the best option these holidays, so we'll keep an eye on these and other deals and help you save as the days progress.